Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

         print(list(pool.map(work, range(4))))
 ```

 Python 3.14 already ships `InterpreterPoolExecutor`, which has the same interface.
 Once NumPy supports subinterpreters, switching is just swapping the executor.
-THIS IS THE WAY:
+The Mandalorian would approve.
+This is the way:

 ```python
 from concurrent.futures import InterpreterPoolExecutor